davidfig/pixi-scrollbox/README.md

 sprite.width = sprite.height = 500
 sprite.tint = 0xff0000

+// force an update of the scrollbox's calculations after updating the children scrollbox.update()

 // add the viewport to the stage const app = new PIXI.Application() document.body.appendChild(app.view)